 When preparing an attack against the enemy king it is important to know the typical sacrifices and attacking patterns.
-We have already covered most of the ways to start an attack and the most common tactical ideas in our previous articles and today we will take a look at another potential target of attack – the g6/g3 square.
-The main purpose of this sacrifice is the complete demolition of the kingside pawn structure in order to use the newly open files and diagonals to deliver mate.
+We have already covered most of the ways to start an attack and the most common tactical ideas in our previous articles and today we will take a look at another potential target of the attack – the g6/g3 square.
+The main purpose of this sacrifice is the complete demolition of the kingside pawn structure in order to use the newly open files and diagonals to deliver a mate.

-There is no clear rule to tell you that this sacrifice will work or not, you have to always base it on calculation.
+There is no clear rule to tell you whether this sacrifice will work or not, you have to always base it on calculation.
 However, there are a few elements that usually lead to successful combinations:

 - Piece cooperation.
 A sacrifice is more likely to succeed if your pieces are placed on ideal squares from where they can quickly join the attack.
 Just think about a central knight or a rook placed on an open file from where it can easily be transferred to the kingside via the 3rd (6th) rank.
 A quite common idea in most attacking games.

 - Defenders are outnumbered by attackers.
 If most of your pieces are pointing at the enemy king, this is usually a good sign that your attack will succeed.
 If your opponent has a piece that seems to be doing a great job in defending the king, a common idea is to exchange it or force it to go on a more passive square before executing the sacrifice.

 - Weaknesses in the kingside pawn structure.
 An attack usually starts with small threats against the king that will force our opponent to make weakening pawn moves.
 Creating these “holes” in the enemy position will make it easier to find tactical ideas that will allow your pieces to break through.